lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 You can run the `gulp publish` task as of commit `77a1555` to see what happens to the `test-publish-post.md` draft and the resulting metadata in the YAML front matter.

 ONWARD.
 JESUS.

+### Unpublishing

+Unpublishing came with its share of complexities, also.
+Moving a post back into drafts leaves a trail of potentially empty directory trees.
+Writing a little module to traverse and remove empty directory structures took me a while (`prune-dirs`).
+Munging paths and making sure we don't over-nest also happened.

+Then there was cleaning up and tightening of configs.

+Now I can publish and unpublish to my heart's content by changing the `status` attribute's value (`published`, `draft`) and running `gulp publish` or `gulp unpublish`.